Law and regulations - frequently asked questions

 - Fatigue Management: Advanced Fatigue Management (AFM) option: Advanced Fatigue AFM brings a risk management approach to managing fatigue, rather than prescribing work and rest hours.
 It offers more flexible hours than Standard Hours or BFM in return for the operator demonstrating greater accountability for managing fatigue risks.
 See below for discussion of the Risk Classification Scheme being developed by the Regulator.

-In NSW, the Hire Trailer Maintenance Management Accreditation Scheme will be maintained in its present form until transitioned to the Regulator.
 The NSW Livestock Loading Scheme will be maintained with Roads and Maritime determining the charging of fees, issuing of business rules, setting of conditions and requirements and issuing of forms and labels.
 A more harmonised national approach to local productivity schemes such as this one will be explored in the medium term between the Regulator and all jurisdictions, including NSW.

 The three current working hours options for fatigue management will remain under the HVNL (see Fatigue Management on the NHVR website):